FAQ

 What is a creative consortium?

-A: A creative consortium is a group of experienced, independent, marketing specialists.
-We are accomplished professionals who are both strategists and creative thinkers, focused on solving tough marketing challenges in innovative yet effective ways.
-This structure allows Bianca e Nero the flexibility to customize a team around each client’s needs.
+A: A creative consortium is a group of experienced, independent, marketing specialist.
+We are all accomplished professionals—who are all strategic as well as creative thinkers—focused on solving tough marketing challenges in innovative yet effective ways.
+This structure gives Bianca e Nero the flexibility to customize a team around each client’s needs.
 We can be as big or as small as we need to be.
 Unlike traditional agencies, we are not limited to the talents and experience of the people an agency has on staff.

 Q: